 Conclusion: Choosing your Exa alternative

-If you need structured data extraction from specific websites, Firecrawl’s purpose-built engine handles it better and costs significantly less at scale.
-At $83 for 100K pages versus Exa’s ~$800-1,000, you’re getting 10× cost savings plus an Agent that handles JavaScript, pagination, etc. automatically.
+If you need structured data extraction from specific websites, Firecrawl's purpose-built engine provides extraction-first architecture with predictable pricing.
+At $83 for 100K pages, Firecrawl offers cost-effective scaling with an Agent that handles JavaScript, pagination, and more automatically.
+For a deeper feature-by-feature comparison, see Firecrawl vs. Exa.

 Try Firecrawl free with 500 credits (no card required) or explore the docs to see how extraction-first architecture works in practice.